Nationals vs. Cardinals Player Props Betting Odds

-Player prop betting options for Nolan Arenado, Lane Thomas and others are available in the St. Louis Cardinals-Washington Nationals matchup at Busch Stadium on Friday, starting at 8:15 PM ET.
+You can wager on player prop bet odds for Nolan Arenado, Lane Thomas and other players on the St. Louis Cardinals and Washington Nationals prior to their matchup at 2:15 PM ET on Sunday at Busch Stadium.

 Bet on this matchup or its props with BetMGM!